digital-asset/daml/docs/source/daml/intro/6_Parties.rst

 Next up
 -------

 In :doc:`7_Composing` you will put everything you have learned together to build a simple asset holding and trading model akin to that in the :doc:`/app-dev/bindings-java/quickstart`.
-In that context you'll learn a bit more about the ``Update`` action and how to use it to compose transactions, as well as about privacy on DAML ledgers.
+In that context you'll learn a bit more about the ``Update`` action and how to use it to compose transactions, as well as about privacy on Daml ledgers.